Code Agents Intelligence

 Identify your most active users and investigate individual session patterns.

-- **Active users** — Ranked list of users by estimated cost in the selected period.
+- **Active users** — Ranked list of users by cost in the selected period, with Sessions, Tokens, Active time, Lines of code, Commits, PRs, and Models per user.

-- Select any user to drill down into their session activity, token consumption, and code impact over time.
+- Select any user to drill into their session activity, token consumption, code impact, and model usage over time.

 ## Troubleshoot